 What does this mean for my search strategy?

-Although this is a change that businesses and organizations must recognize and make adjustments for, the algorithm update is not expected to have a drastic impact on their overall search strategy.
+Although businesses and organizations must recognize Google review rich snippet changes and make adjustments, the algorithm updates are not expected to drastically impact your overall search strategy.

-Listings and reputation management experts from Binary Fountain have identified a few areas of concern once these changes are fully implemented:
+Listings and reputation management experts from Binary Fountain have identified a few areas of concern as rich snippets evolve:

-- Content is (Still) King – Content, especially when localized with landmarks and attractions frequently mentioned in reviews, can be an excellent way to improve a company’s ranking in organic search results.
+Content, especially when localized with landmarks and attractions frequently mentioned in reviews, can quickly improve a company’s ranking in organic search results.
 This benefit remains regardless of Google’s changes to rich snippets.

-- Visibility of Rich Results Doesn’t Change Rankings – Though the information within a company’s SERP may change, that ultimately does not affect where a company is ranking on Google.
-Businesses must still put in the same amount of time and effort on SEO and developing high-ranking content to improve search visibility.
-Likewise, even though first-party ratings will not be displayed, the content helps SEO overall.
+Though SERP information about a company may change, that ultimately does not affect where a company is ranking on Google.
+Businesses must still dedicate time and effort to SEO and high-ranking content to improve search visibility.
+Likewise, even though first-party ratings may not display, the content helps SEO overall.

-- Conversions are Influenced By Many Review Factors – In theory, businesses are already benefiting from higher conversion rates from customers that see and interact with reviews hosted on third-party widgets.
+Businesses are already benefiting from higher conversion rates from customers that see and interact with reviews hosted on third-party widgets.
 But regardless of whether a review is from a first-party host or third-party host, if the content of the reviews is primarily negative, the conversion rate will still decrease.
-Ideally, brands would be responding to any negative reviews on all platforms anyways to demonstrate their concern for the customer experience and their willingness to improve based on constructive feedback.
+Ideally, brands will respond to all negative reviews on all platforms to demonstrate their concern for the customer experience and their willingness to improve based on feedback.

-While people are often quick to panic once Google announces a sweeping change to their policies, there is no need for alarm with the implementation of this new update.
-Many of the things that companies are already doing, like investing in listings solutions and optimizing content for the web, are things that will continue to work and avoid any pitfalls this new update may bring.
+While people are often quick to panic once Google announces a sweeping change to their policies, there is no need for alarm with the implementation new updates.
+Many of the things that companies are already doing, like investing in listings solutions and optimizing content for the web, are things that will continue to work and avoid any pitfalls.

-Binary Fountain is committed to monitoring this update as it is rolled out to ensure it doesn’t negatively impact our customers, and we will provide service and support if something changes for our clients.
+Binary Fountain is committed to monitoring Google updates as they arise to ensure they don’t negatively impact our customers, and we will provide service and support if anything changes for our clients.

 Want to learn more about how Binary Fountain can give your online reputation a boost?